Satharus/satharus.me/about.md

 <center>
 <iframe src="https://satharus.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white; max-width: 100%;" frameborder="0" scrolling="no"></iframe>
 </center>

+If this isn't your type of thing, you can use subscribe your own way via an [RSS feed](/feed.xml).

 ## Contact Me
 Feel free to contact me anytime! 😀